-- (1) A Church in the R-55 Zone, on a lot of less than one (1) acre in size, is permitted by grant of a Special Exception in accordance with Section 27-341.02 of the Zoning Ordinance.
-All Special Exceptions must be found to comply with the general criteria of Section 27-317 of the Zoning Ordinance. - (2) Section 27-317 provides as follows: - (a) A Special Exception may be approved if: - (1) The proposed use and site plan are in harmony with the purpose of this Subtitle; - (2) The proposed use is in conformance with all the applicable requirements and regulations of this Subtitle; - (3) The proposed use will not substantially impair the integrity of any validly approved Master Plan or Functional Master Plan, or, in the absence of a Master Plan or Functional Master Plan, the General Plan: - (4) The proposed use will not adversely affect the health, safety, or welfare of residents or workers in the area; - (5) The proposed use will not be detrimental to the use or development of adjacent properties or the general neighborhood; and - (6) The proposed site plan is in conformance with an approved Type 2 Tree Conservation Plan; and
+- (1) A special exception for a church in the R55 Zone, on a lot of less than one (1) acre in size, is permitted by grant of a special exception, in accordance with Sections 27-317 and 27-341.01 of the Zoning Ordinance. - (2) Section 27-317 states: - (a) A Special Exception may be approved if: - (1) The proposed use and site plan are in harmony with the purpose of this Subtitle; - (2) The proposed use is in conformance with all the applicable requirements and regulations of this Subtitle; - (3) The proposed use will not substantially impair the integrity of any validly approved Master Plan or Functional Master Plan, or, in the absence of a Master Plan or Functional Master Plan, the General Plan; - (4) The proposed use will not adversely affect the health, safety, or welfare of residents or workers in the area; - (5) The proposed use will not be detrimental to the use or development of adjacent properties or the general neighborhood; and - (6) The proposed site plan is in conformance with an approved Type 2 Tree Conservation Plan; and - (7) The proposed site plan demonstrates the preservation and/or restoration of the regulated environmental features in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5). - (b) In addition to the above required findings, in a Chesapeake Bay Critical Area Overlay Zone, a Special Exception shall not be granted: - (1) where the existing lot coverage in the CBCA exceeds that allowed by this Subtitle, or - (2) where granting the Special Exception would result in a net increase in the existing lot coverage in the CBCA.

-Page
+(3) Section 27-341.01 states:

-- (7) The proposed site plan demonstrates the preservation and/or restoration of the regulated environmental features in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5). - (b) In addition to the above required findings, in a Chesapeake Bay Critical Area Overlay Zone, a Special Exception shall not be granted: - (1) where the existing lot coverage in the CBCA exceeds that allowed by this Subtitle, or - (2) where granting the Special Exception would result in a net increase in the existing lot coverage in the CBCA. - (3) Section 27-341.02 provides as follows: - (a) A church or similar place of worship may be permitted, subject to the following: - (1) The minimum setback for all buildings shall be twenty-five (25) feet from each lot line; - (2) When possible, ingress and egress should be located so as to direct traffic away from streets that are internal to a residential subdivision; - (3) The applicant shall satisfactorily demonstrate that parking and traffic will not adversely affect adjacent residential neighborhoods; - (4) When possible, there should be no parking spaces or loading areas located in the front yard; and - (5) The maximum allowable lot coverage for the zone in which the use is proposed shall not be increased. - (4) Section 27-442(e) requires Applicant's front and side yards to be a minimum of 25 feet in depth/width. - (5) The Application must be in harmony with Section 27-430 (a) of the Zoning Ordinance, which provides as follows: - (a) Purposes. - 1) The purposes of the R-55 Zone are: - (A) To provide for and encourage variation in the size, shape, and width of one-family detached residential subdivision lots, in order to better utilize the natural terrain; - (B) To facilitate the planning of higher density one-family residential developments with small lots and dwellings of various sizes and styles; - (C) To encourage the preservation of trees and open spaces; and - (D) To prevent soil erosion and stream valley flooding.
+- (a) A church or similar place of worship may be permitted, subject to the following: - (1) The minimum setback for all buildings shall be twenty-five (25) feet from each lot line; - (2) When possible, ingress and egress should be located so as to direct traffic away from streets that are internal to a residential subdivision; - (3) The applicant shall satisfactorily demonstrate that parking and traffic will not adversely affect adjacent residential neighborhoods;

+- (4) When possible, there should be no parking spaces or loading areas located in the front yard; and - (5) The maximum allowable lot coverage for the zone in which the use is proposed shall not be increased. - (4) Section 27-442(c) provides that lot coverage for "Other Allowed Uses", including churches on less than one (1) acre, is limited to 60%.